Growli

 Artemisia dracunculus

 French tarragon is a perennial herb grown for narrow anise-flavoured leaves used in French cuisine.
 True French tarragon is sterile — must be propagated from cuttings or divisions, never seed.
 Russian tarragon (A. dracunculoides) is seed-grown but flavourless.
-Mildly toxic to pets.
+Toxic to pets.

 Sweet marjoram